suurjaak/grepros/README.md

     -m          100
     --max-count 100

-Scan only a specified number of topics (per each file if bag input):
+Read only a specified number of topics (per each file if bag input):

     --max-topics 10